 We are deeply sorry for your loss - the staff at Michael R. Gray Funeral Home

-The Michael R. Gray Funeral Home, 405 South Main Cross Street, Flemingsburg, Kentucky 41041 cared for all arrangements.
+The Michael R. Gray Funeral Home, 405 South Main Cross Street, Flemingsburg, Kentucky 41041 is caring for all arrangements.